xpack/web-doxygen/website/docs/api/classes/translatorpolish.md

-<p>Used for identification of the language.
+Used for identification of the language.
 May resemble the string returned by latexBabelPackage(), but it is not used for the same purpose.
 The identification should not be translated.
 It should be replaced by the name of the language in English (e.g. Czech, Japanese, Russian, etc.).
-It should be equal to the identification in <a href="/web-doxygen/docs/api/files/src/language-h">language.h</a>.</p>
+It should be equal to the identification in <a href="/web-doxygen/docs/api/files/src/language-h">language.h</a>.

-<p>Definition at line 40 of file <a href="/web-doxygen/docs/api/files/src/translator-pl-h">translator_pl.h</a>.</p>
+Definition at line 40 of file <a href="/web-doxygen/docs/api/files/src/translator-pl-h">translator_pl.h</a>.

 <div class="doxyProgramListing">